Skip to main content

 You can use a private key for SSH credentials, but it requires a key file.
 Passphrase is optional.

 If the host password is changed, the credential set must also be changed.
-All passwords stored in IPM are encrypted.
+All passwords stored in IO are encrypted.

 For Windows OS monitoring, CIFS Security Mode NTLMv1 and NTLMv2 are both supported.